EmmanuelHaruna12/portfolio/README.md

 # Emmanuel Haruna
-Hi I am emma and this is my portfolio.
+Hi I am Emma and this is my portfolio.